Gillibrand to deliver keynote speech at anti-Israel event

 Tometi tweeted in 2012, “I can’t believe that sh*t!” in response to an Israeli flag being hung outside the New York Stock Exchange, in honor of the annual America-Israel Friendship League Israel Day at the NYSE.

 We have written about the odious Sarsour here and here.
-Frommer notes that the fiery left-wing radical has repeatedly compared Zionists to white supremacist.
+Frommer notes that the fiery left-wing radical has repeatedly compared Zionists to white supremacists.

 This is not a complete list of Israel-haters slated to speak at the conference Gillibrand will kick off.
 Frommer’s article cites several others.